Undergraduate International Students

-For students admitted for Spring 2017, the test will be available from December 1, 2016 to January 2, 2017.
+For students admitted for Autumn 2017, the test will be available from May 1, 2017 to May 25, 2017.
 Acceptance fees should be paid one week before a test is scheduled to allow time for processing.

 Taking the ESL Composition Placement Test Online

 The online ESL Composition Placement Test is administered through ProctorU, a unique service that allows you to complete your exams at any time.
 You can take an assessment from home, work or anywhere with internet access while utilizing almost any computer with a webcam.
 During your assessment, you will be connected to a live person who will be there to guide you through the process and assist with any technical issues.
 Instructions for registering for the ESL Composition Placement test through this service will be emailed to students who are required to take it.

 The exam is hosted on the OSU Carmen site (carmen.osu.edu) which requires a secure log-in using your OSU username (lastname.#) and password.
 You must activate your OSU account before taking the test, and have this login information ready at the time of your test.
 You will also need a photo ID in English (such as your passport) to take the test.

 If you have not set up your OSU lastname.#, visit my.osu.edu to activate this account.

 ESL Composition Placement Test – What to expect